azazellochg/perfectem/README.rst

 Requirements:

-    * python >= 3.6
+    * python >= 3.6 (Windows XP is NOT supported)
     * matplotlib, mrcfile, numpy, scipy
-    * network connection to PC with SerialEM that controls the microscope
+    * network connection to PC with SerialEM that controls the microscope (if SerialEM runs on a different PC)

 Installation from PyPI on Windows
 #################################